The Game by Jack Stone

 “The twins are coming out from Iowa.
 I have to be there.
 Also, Kurt wants my first hand report on the movie’s progress.
 I’ll be there,” he reassured me.

 It made me miss him even more.
 I hadn’t had a chance to tell him about the fallout from Jace’s apparition at St Paul’s.
 I had been speaking with Father John who brought Kevin and Liam to several band practices at the Mower boiler room.
 David’s Neighborhoods were also coming regularly.
 It was like a three band jam.
-Father John had obtained permission for the choir boy’s band to perform at the annual Christmas celebration.
+Father John had obtained permission for the choir boy’s band to perform at their annual Christmas celebration.
 It helped that I was dragging everyone to morning mass.
 The Christmas performance meant I’d be staying in Cambridge for the first week of Christmas break.
 Finals were coming up, so the extra time from not teaching rock to the choir meant more preparation for my and David’s exams.
 Carol had taken over as David’s tutor, much to his glee.
 Everyone still relied on my lecture notes.
 I agreed with Tim that the subject matter in freshman classes was not ground-breaking, but I certainly was learning time management skills.

 With David sitting in Tim’s seats for lectures, the teaching assistants kept Tim in good standing on attendance.
-David had high hopes to pay for his tuition with the profit on the Lampoon anniversary playing cards .
+David had high hopes to pay for his tuition with the profits on the Lampoon anniversary playing cards .
 His backup plan was to prove his commitment to Harvard by making a substantial contribution toward the $3000 bill his parents would soon receive.
 He had joined the girls as a new member of the cheer leading squad.
 After they refused to provide him with the male uniform, he appeared for practice in a short skirt and a tight sweater.
 His long bony legs and no tits didn’t do justice to Mummy’s uniform.
-The boys relented when they realized that Carol was now his girlfriend and he wasn’t another ‘gay’ like Tim and me.
+The boys relented when they realized that Carol was now his girlfriend, proving he wasn’t another ‘gay’ like Tim and me.
 He wore his cheer-leading sweater all the time.
 He was working his official admission to Harvard in reverse order, piling up good grades in actual Harvard courses and adding extracurricular activities in Harvard organizations – the Lampoon, the cheer leading squad, and of course, the semi-official Harvard Sitting Band.
 He had avoided trouble with the Campus Police and even got a commendation from his friend Mick.
-From dropout to overachiever, he proved that a Harvard education was worth it.
+From dropout to overachiever, he proved that a Harvard education was worthwhile.
 We settled into a normal roommate relationship as I didn’t need private time to be with Tim.
 He seldom went home to Waltham, continuing to eat at commons on Tim’s meal ticket, complaining that the food was below his mom’s standards.
 We were typical Harvard freshmen.

 The trip to Penn for the Saturday football game: Good manners got me into the press box and the MOOG on their stadium PA system.
 We had devised a boxing skit between William Penn and John Harvard which required a ragtime sound track to go along with the pratfalls of the boxing and a Keystone Cop routine as our females chased the male Penn cheerleaders around at halftime and their females harassed our male cheerleaders.